Posted on: 10-04-2016 in News

 Panama’s President Juan Carlos Varela says his government has “zero tolerance” for financial crime.

 So what gives Panama such a bad name?

-Panama offers “an especially strict form of secrecy” says Jolyon Maugham, a barrister specialising in tax.
+Panama offers “an especially strict form of secrecy,” says Jolyon Maugham, a barrister specialising in tax.
 Maugham told the BBC that “Panama is a real standout bad guy in this story.
 It’s a uniquely ugly place to site your assets …notable only for the extreme and unattractive secrecy it offers.”

 Campaign group The Tax Justice Network says Panama “has adopted a hard-line position as a jurisdiction that refuses to co-operate with international transparency initiatives.”

-The Panama Leaks show how shell companies are often registered in tax havens to create secret, high-value financial networks.
+The Panama Leaks show how shell companies are often registered in tax havens to create a secret, high-value financial networks.

 Like tax havens, shell companies are all about secrecy.
-The BBC explains that, “a shell company has the outward appearance of being a legitimate business.
+The BBC explains that “a shell company has the outward appearance of being a legitimate business.
 But it is just an empty shell.
-It does nothing but manage the money in it, while hiding who owns the money.”
+It does nothing but manage the money in it while hiding who owns the money.”

 Over 500 banks were named in the Panama Leaks.
 So what’s the difference between offshore banking and tax havens?